HOW ARE SAT SCORES CALCULATED?

 In addition, it is essential to keep in mind that the SAT scores you submit are but one component of your application to college overall.
 A high SAT score can unquestionably help you stand out to colleges, but it does not guarantee that you will be admitted to those colleges.

 As was stated before, the scoring range for each area of the SAT is from 200 to 800 points, with a maximum possible score of 1600 points overall.
-The separate Essay portion, which is optional, is scored on a scale that ranges from 2 to 8 points.
-You will not only receive your actual scores, but also a percentile rank that is a comparison of your scores to the scores of other students who took the test.
+You will not only receive your actual scores but also a percentile rank which is a comparison of your scores to the scores of other students who took the test.

 It is essential to put in the necessary work to get yourself ready for the SAT plenty of time in advance.
 The following is a list of suggestions for how to better prepare for the exam:

-• Develop good test-taking strategies:- It is necessary to establish techniques for taking the test itself, in addition to studying the subject that will be on the test.
-This includes techniques for time management, narrowing down your answer options, and making educated guesses when absolutely necessary.
+- Develop good test-taking strategies:- It is necessary to establish techniques for taking the test itself, in addition to studying the subject that will be on the test.
+Global Tree’s SAT preparation can help you ace these techniques.
+This includes techniques for time management, narrowing down your answer options, and making educated guesses when necessary

-• Don't be hesitant to ask for help if you need it: If there is a particular topic or aspect of the exam that you are having trouble understanding, don't be embarrassed to ask for assistance.
-You have the option of working with a tutor, enrolling in a preparatory course, or seeking assistance from a teacher or a counselor.
+- Don't be hesitant to ask for help if you need it: If there is a particular topic or aspect of the exam that you are having trouble understanding, don't be embarrassed to ask for assistance.
+As part of your exam preparation with us, you are entitled to have Unlimited Additional Assistance with the trainers.
+Use it to the best possible extent.

-• Take care of yourself:- In the days preceding the test, make sure that you are getting enough sleep, eating well, and taking care of your mental and emotional health by giving yourself enough of attention.
-On the day of the test, your performance will be much improved if you are able to remain calm and attentive throughout.
+- Take care of yourself:- In the days preceding the test, make sure that you are getting enough sleep, eating well, and taking care of your mental and emotional health by giving yourself enough attention.
+On the day of the test, your performance will be much improved if you can remain calm and attentive throughout.

 Conclusion